abduld/CS533/proposal/proposal.markdown

       reduce((x) => if (x) count++, t1);
       res = count / n;

-We will extend our APL/LINQ-like language by borrow the `DataFrame` idea for the R programming language --- this an array of structures type data structure.
+We will extend our APL/LINQ-like language by borrow the `DataFrame` idea for the R[@R] programming language --- this an array of structures type data structure.
 We plan on expressing all commonly used analytics operations such as sort, mean, max, min, histogram, variance, etc... in this framework.